Barn Birdhouse

 Barn Birdhouse Plans

-Cut the sides and base of the barn birdhouse, to the sizes indicated in the birdhouse plans, and assemble them together as shown using 16 gauge galvanized finish nails, except the right side panel - it will be used as a cleanout door.
-Use 1 1/4-inch wood screws, screwed in from the front and back panels of the birdhouse, as hinges for the right-side cleanout door (location of hinge-screws is shown in the drawing as a dashed line).
-Secure the bottom of the door to the base using another 1 1/4-inch wood screw (not shown in the drawings).
-This screw can be removed so that the door can be raised to clean out old nesting material.
+Cut the sides and base of the barn birdhouse to the sizes indicated in the birdhouse plans and assemble them as shown, using 16 gauge galvanized finish nails, except the right-side panel - it will be the cleanout door.
+Use 1-1/4-inch wood screws, screwed in from the front and back panels of the birdhouse, as hinges for the right-side cleanout door (the dashed in the drawing shows the position of the hinge screws).
+Secure the bottom of the cleanout door to the base using another 1-1/4-inch wood screw (not shown in the drawings).
+You can remove or back up the screw to raise the door and clean out old nesting material.

-Once the wood pieces have been assembled, you can paint the external parts of the birdhouse (optional) using an antique-red water based exterior paint.
+Once you assemble the wood pieces, you can paint the external parts of the birdhouse (optional) using an antique-red water-based exterior paint.
 Paint can be toxic to birds.
-If you choose to paint the birdhouse, leave the inside of the birdhouse natural wood.
+If you paint the birdhouse, leave the inside surfaces natural wood.

 Once the paint has dried, bend the license plate around the half-round roof shape and attach it to the front and back sections using the four holes provided in the license plate.

-The Bewick's Wren in the photo above showed up in less than two hours after I hung the birdhouse.
-Shortly afterwards, a Tufted Titmouse showed some interest.
+The Bewick's Wren in the photo above appeared less than two hours after I hung the birdhouse.
+Shortly afterward, a Tufted Titmouse showed some interest.

 This birdhouse is an easy project to build and will provide many years of habitat for local and migrating birds.
-This is an excellent small woodworking project and perfect for learning how to build a birdhouse.
+The barn-style birdhouse is also an excellent small woodworking project and perfect for learning how to build a birdhouse and work with wood.
 Enjoy!

 Visit eBird to learn more about birds and discover the world of birding.